pca2/bootcamp/javascript_2.md

 > Monster { age: 500 }
 ```

 Because we defined an `age` property on the Monster prototype, all Monster objects will respond with that value by default.
-However, if we explictly define an `age` property on the specific bigfoot or yeti objects, it will override the prototype:
+However, if we explicitly define an `age` property on the specific bigfoot or yeti objects, it will override the prototype:

 ```javascript
 Monster.prototype.age = 500;